deeplearning4j/deeplearning4j/docs/deeplearning4j/templates/config-snapshots.md

 </repositories>
 ```

-And specify snapshot version.
-We follow simple rule.
-If latest stable release version is `A.B.C`, snapshot version will be `A.B.(C+1)-SNAPSHOT`.
+Make sure to specify the snapshot version.
+We follow a simple rule: If the latest stable release version is `A.B.C`, the snapshot version will be `A.B.(C+1)-SNAPSHOT`.
 The current snapshot version is `1.0.0-SNAPSHOT`.

 ## <a name="Limitations">Limitations</a>

-Primary limitation when using snapshots, is absence of `-platform` artifacts.
-So, if you've been using `nd4j-native-platform` as your backend, you should be using `nd4j-native` with snapshots.
+The primary limitation when using snapshots is the absence of `-platform` artifacts.
+If you've been using `nd4j-native-platform` as your backend, you should be using `nd4j-native` with snapshots.

 ## <a name="ND4J_Backend">ND4J_Backend</a>

-If your pom.xml has a dependency for `nd4j-native-platform` and you switch to using snapshots to get access to a recent feature you will have to switch your `nd4j-backend` to `nd4j-native`.
+If your `pom.xml` has a dependency for `nd4j-native-platform` and you switch to using snapshots to get access to a recent feature you will have to switch your `nd4j-backend` to `nd4j-native`.

-Of note when using the nd4j-native backend, you need to add openblas as a dependency.
-We do this for you in the -platform pom.
-Reference the -platform pom [here](https://github.com/deeplearning4j/deeplearning4j/blob/master/nd4j/nd4j-backends/nd4j-backend-impls/nd4j-native-platform/pom.xml#L19) to double check your dependencies.
+Of note when using the nd4j-native backend, you need to add Openblas as a dependency.
+We do this for you in the -platform POM.
+Reference the -platform POM [here](https://github.com/deeplearning4j/deeplearning4j/blob/master/nd4j/nd4j-backends/nd4j-backend-impls/nd4j-native-platform/pom.xml#L19) to double check your dependencies.
 Note that these are version properties.
-See the ```<properties>``` section of the pom for current versions of the openblas and javacpp presets required to run nd4j-native.
+See the ```<properties>``` section of the POM for current versions of the Openblas and JavaCPP presets required to run `nd4j-native`.

-## <a name="Note_to_gradle_users">Note to gradle users</a>
+## <a name="Note_to_gradle_users">Note to Gradle users</a>

-Snapshots will not work with gradle.
-You will have to use maven to download the files.
-After that you may try using your local maven repository with mavenLocal().
+Snapshots will not work with Gradle.
+You must use Maven to download the files.
+After that, you may try using your local Maven repository with `mavenLocal()`.

-A bare minimum file like
+A bare minimum file like this:

 ```Gradle
 version '1.0-SNAPSHOT'